 Fangting Village, Anxi, Fujian

-In the early mornings, a group of villagers lay out a huge cloth under the soaring osmanthus trees, while two to three people climb to the top of the tree with long poles made from bamboo that are used to gently taps the branches.
-A captivating and mesmerizing rain of osmanthus flowers ensues.
+Early in the morning a group of villagers rises to lay out a huge cloth beneath the osmanthus trees.
+Two or three people then climb to the top of the towering trees carrying long bamboo poles that they use to gently tap the branches.
+As they carry on with this, climbing and tapping, a mesmerizing rain of osmanthus flowers ensues.

-The villagers gather up all the flowers on the cloth, and sitting in groups around it, they sort through the flowers and remove any leaves and branches.
-The osmanthus flowers are then sent through a large sieve to remove any remaining leaves.
+Afterwards, the villagers gather up all the flowers on the cloth.
+They gather around it, sitting in groups, and sort through the flowers, removing any leaves or branches.
+The remaining flowers are then sent through a large sieve to remove any remaining debris.
+Finally, and very quickly, the fresh flowers are freeze-dried at -30°C to retain the sublime fragrance, aroma and taste as much as possible.

-These exquisite Gold Osmanthus flowers are from centuries-old trees from the home of Wang Nianping.
-The trees are tended to naturally and regeneratively - no fertilizers or chemicals are used.
+Our Gold Osmanthus flowers are from centuries-old trees that stand in front of the home of Wang Nianping.
+Year round, the trees are tended to naturally and no fertilizers or chemicals are ever used.
+They are harvested exactly as is the tradition of the village, and freeze dried the day they have fallen off their tree.

 The ratio of flower to water is 1g : 150ml.